swharden/NernstApp/README.md

 # NernstApp
-NernstApp is a mobile app which uses the [Nernst equation](https://en.wikipedia.org/wiki/Nernst_equation) to calculate the equilibrium potential (Nernst potential) for an ion based on its charge and concentration on each side of a selectively-permanent membrane.
+NernstApp is a mobile app which uses the [Nernst equation](https://en.wikipedia.org/wiki/Nernst_equation) to calculate the equilibrium potential (Nernst potential) for an ion based on its charge and concentration on each side of a selectively permiable membrane.
 This tool can be used to estimate the reversal potential of an ion across the cell membrane of a neuron.

 ![](src/Xamarin.Forms/screenshot.jpg)